MateuSai/MateuSai.github.io/godot/_posts/2022-07-27-let's-make-a-multiplayer-game-#3:-server-connection-and-room-creation.md

 {% endhighlight %}

 Let’s try it.
 To make the menu scene the main scene, click the play button and click ‘Select Current’.
-In the previous videos, I used the ‘Play Scene’ button because I didn’t want to change the main scene yet.
 So, if you press the create button, the popup will appear.
 It does not connect to the server yet, that’s what we are going to implement now.

 ### Client autoload

 Create a script called “Client” and save it.
 Since we need access to this script all the time, also when we are in the game scene, define the script as an autoload.
 At the start of the script, add 2 constants.
 I name the first constant “SERVER_ADDRESS” and it contains the address of the server.
 The best way to test the networking is using the localhost address, “127.0.0.1”.
 This is a special address that connects with our own computer.
 It allows us to test the game without uploading the code to any real server.
 The second constant contains the port the server is listening to.
 I choose 5466 because this port is free in my computer.

-If you are using Linux, you can see a list with the assigned ports in /etc/services, it’s better if you don’t pick any port that is in the list, since they already have other services assigned to them.
+> If you are using Linux, you can see a list with the assigned ports in /etc/services, it’s better if you don’t pick any port that is in the list, since they already have other services assigned to them.

 {% highlight gdscript %}
 extends Node